 This requirement does not apply to:

-- the applicant / participant’s spouse, unless assistance has been requested for the spouse;
+- the participant’s spouse, unless coverage has been requested for the spouse

-- newborns born to women with active Title XIX coverage at the time of the baby’s birth; or
+- newborns born to women with active Title XIX coverage at the time of the baby’s birth

 - aliens seeking MO HealthNet for the treatment of an emergency medical condition

-Obtain a SSN for all individuals including children under one requesting benefits at the time of the initial application whenever possible.
+Obtain a SSN for all participants including children under age one requesting benefits at the time of the initial application whenever possible.
 Accept self-attestation for verification of SSN.